sahil290791/spell-It/README.md

 ```
 ## Guides

 Call it on the element which contains the code and that's it.
 If you have your own way of representing the spellified code.
-Just set the getTabulatedResult option to false and it will return an array of the spellified code.
+Just set the getTabulatedResult option to false and use the returnWords method, it will return an array of the spellified code.

 ```javascript
 	var spellifiedCode = $("#code").spellMe({